camunda/camunda-docs-manual/content/reference/connect/extending-connect.md

 Connect uses the Java platform's service loader mechanism to lookup provider implementations at runtime.

-In order to provide a custom connector, you have to
+To provide a custom connector, you have to

 * Provide a custom implementation of `org.camunda.connect.spi.Connector`
 * Provide a custom implementation of `org.camunda.connect.spi.ConnectorProvider`